coloftech/ojs2xTheme-coloftech/README.md

 This project is a baseline for creating custom themes for OJS instances.

-Bootstrap (2.3.0) is applied to the 'out of the box' OJS html templates, which are stored in the 'templates' directory.
+Bootstrap (3.0.0) is applied to the 'out of the box' OJS html templates, which are stored in the 'templates' directory.

-A special shoutout and thank you to John Willinsky of the PKP project!

     This program is free software: you can redistribute it and/or modify